AryaDK153/funcpro-mini-project/README.md

     > -- updated = Stock { stockItem :: pencil, stockQty :: 20 }

     The value saved inside the "stock" variable is permanent. **Changes to the stockQty from 10 to 20 became an entirely new and different data** that's then saved inside the "updated" variable.
 This helps keeping individual data away from unwanted operations.
-2. **ADTs are pure structures**, unlike objects in OOP which carries methods and behaviors.
-Said structure can be passed on as arguments, operated, or even become part of other structures without complications.

-    This makes data in theory lighter, more modular, easier for pattern matching, and easier to test.
-However take note, as it makes multiple separate functions a necessity in order to do internal operations.
+2. Unlike objects in OOP, which usually bundle data and behavior (methods) into a single entity, **ADTs in Haskell only define structure**.
+All operations over that data are placed in **separate functions or expressed using typeclasses**.

+    This separation makes data:
+    * More modular
+    * Easier to reason about
+    * Easier to pattern match
+    * Easier to test and maintain

 ### Higher-Order Function (HOF), Composition, Layered Abstraction